bsc-pm-ompss-at-fpga/nanos6-fpga/README.md

 There are several Nanos6 variants, each one focusing on different aspects of parallel executions: performance, debugging, instrumentation, etc.
 Nanos6 applications, unlike Nanos++ applications do not require recompiling their code to generate Extrae traces or to generate additional information.
-This is instead controlled through configration options, at run time.
+This is instead controlled through configuration options, at run time.
 Users can select a Nanos6 variant when running an application through the `version.dependencies`, `version.instrument` and `version.debug` configuration variables.
 The next subsections explain the different variants of Nanos6 and how to enable them.